-Social media opens the door for new organizations like Boise State Public Radio to engage in new ways with you and fulfill journalism’s primary role – to foster public discussion.
+Social media opens the door for organizations like Boise State Public Radio to engage in new ways with you and fulfill journalism’s primary role – to foster public discussion.

 If you can't be polite, don't say it.
 We don't want to stifle discussion of controversial issues.
 We're not always going to agree with each other but please be respectful.
 Focus your remarks on positions, not personalities.
 No personal attacks, name calling, libel, defamation, comments about someone's mother, hate speech, comparisons to notorious dictators - you get the idea.
 Under no circumstances should you post anything that could be taken as threatening, harassing, bullying, obscene, pornographic, sexist or racist.